Vey-Digital/ThriveMap-Public-/README.md

 # ThriveMap™

-**ThriveMap** is a structured reflection and cognitive rehearsal system designed to help individuals think clearly, navigate uncertainty, and align decisions with long-term direction.
+**ThriveMap** is a structured reflection system designed to help individuals navigate life transitions with clarity, resilience, and intentional decision-making.

 Developed by **VeyDigital**.